 For example, if you spend less than $40,000 per year on average, you don’t even need one million dollars to be financially independent.
 That’s the power of low expenses.

-The most effective way to lower your annual expenses is to develop daily money-savings habits like packing your lunch and making your own coffee.
+The most effective way to lower your annual expenses is to develop daily money-saving habits like packing your lunch and making your own coffee.
 Or by reducing how much you spend on entertainment by taking advantage of free entertainment provided by nature.
 These little habits can reduce how much you need to save to reach financial independence by thousands of dollars.

-So start looking for ways to reduce your yearly spending.
+So, start looking for ways to reduce your yearly spending.
 Less spending means less savings needed to be financially independent, which means a shorter mandatory working life, which means more freedom to do what you love and live life to the fullest.